 Workflow management systems (WfMS) are used to model and control business processes (workflows).
 Workflow schemas are the results of workflow modelling and the basis of the control of a business process.
 A workflow schema describes a workflow under different perspectives, e.g. functional, informational and operational, using the language of the workflow management system [JB96].
-In order to create flexible business processes in the sense that modifications like changes of the process sequence or the insertion or omission of sub processes can be made quickly and efficiently, the component-oriented approach shall be applied on workflow management: Workflow schema as a complete description of the business process.
+In order to create flexible business processes in the sense that modifications like changes of the process sequence or the insertion or omission of sub processes can be made quickly and efficiently, the component-oriented approach shall be applied on workflow management: Workflow schema parts (so called process components) are assembled to a workflow schema as a complete description of the business process.
 For further details we refer to similar approaches presented by [MCH03], [Aa99] and [Ac04].